FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/monsters.md

 * New flag `Don't idle talk to player` to disallow idle speaking to the player.
 * If monster does not have a question sentence group or it's missing from sentences.txt, the monster will not try to start a conversation with other friend.
 In Half-Life talkmonsters could start conversations even in the absence of question sentences that led to weird situations when other monster answered to unspoken questions.
 * ![](/images/opfor.png)  If player is attacked by the enemy monster, the ally soldiers (Opposing Force human grunts) following the player will instantly know about the attacker even if they didn't see the enemy yet.

+## Debugging

+Commands used for testing and debugging the monster behavior:

+* `impulse 103` - report AI state of the monster in front of the player.
+* `make_start_following` - make the monster (or monsters) start following the player.
+This applies only to monsters who are able to follow the player.
+The argument must be the classname or the targetname.
+* `make_stop_following` - make the monster (or monsters) stop following the player.
+This applies only to monsters who are able to follow the player.
+The argument must be the classname or the targetname.
+* `report_ai_state` - report AI state of all monsters with the provided classname.
+It's like `impulse 103`, but player doesn't have to look at the monster.